spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 ## 1.2 Challenges
 In setting the above goals, we've introduced several challenges in our project that we will need to solve.
-The biggest challenge is the security risk from providing users with a terminal-like REPL that directly connects to our back-end for code execution.
+The biggest challenge is the security risk from providing users with a terminal-like REPL that directly connects to our back end for code execution.
 This design opens the door for malicious code to be input by users directly into our system, making us vulnerable to a variety of exploits.

 There also comes the challenge of spreading our resources across multiple instances of our application.
 There is the chance that one user's code may require more resources than that of other users.
 If we don't account for this, then we may have a single instance hog resources away from other sessions and thus lower their performance.